pippim/pippim.github.io/tcm.md

 <a id="hdr4"></a>
 <div class="hdr-bar">  <a href="#">Top</a>  <a href="#hdr3">ToS</a>  <a href="#hdr2">ToC</a>  <a href="#hdr5">Skip</a></div>

-{% include image.html src="/assets/img/tcm/TCM transparent button.gif"
-   alt="TCM transparent button.gif"
-   style="float: left; width: 75%; margin: 2rem 1rem 1rem 0px;"
-   caption="The Cookie Machine Transparent Button"
-%}

-## On/Off Slider Switch

-The On/Off Slider switch is used primarily for User Options that are stored in cookies.
-Generally speaking red is for "off" and green is for "on".
-Sometimes it is repurposed.
-For example, Displaying Front Matter choices are "Less" (off) or "More" (on).
+# TCM Top of Page Button Visibility

+On/Off slider switches are used to control when the TCM Button is visible at the top of webpages.
+When the switch is red it "off" and when it is green it is "on".

-TCM window, local storage button shows:
+In the TCM window's local storage section you will see:

 <h3>Local Storage and Cookies:</h3>